 Our licensing revenues are concentrated with a limited number of licensees and retail partners.
-For instance, during the six months ended June 30, 2021 and 2020, the five largest license agreements in our consumer brands licensing business comprised of 26% and 36% of consolidated revenues, respectively, and the largest licensee contributed 12% and 16% of consolidated revenues, respectively.
-During the years ended December 31, 2020 and 2019, the five largest licensee agreements comprised 32% and 52% of consolidated revenues, respectively, and the largest licensee contributed 15% and 39% of consolidated revenues, respectively.
+For instance, the five largest license agreements in our consumer brands licensing business comprised 32% of consolidated revenues in year ended December 31, 2020, and the largest contributed 15% of consolidated revenues during that period.
 Because we are dependent on these licensees for a significant portion of our licensing revenue, if any of these licensees were to have financial difficulties affecting their ability to make payments, cease operations, or if any of these licensees decides not to renew or extend any existing agreements, or to significantly reduce its sales of licensed products under any agreement, our revenue and cash flows could be reduced substantially, which could have a material adverse effect on our financial condition, results of operations or business.